How Much Does Installing a New Radiator Cost?

 If you find that your heat pump is active but not circulating water and that the issue continues to come and go, you may need a heat pump replacement.

-Simply tapping the pump may fix the issue, but if not, you should hire a professional to take a look.
+Simply tapping the pump may fix the issue.
+But if this doesn't work, you should hire a professional to take a look.

 One approach they may take is to perform a hot flush of your heat pump to remove any blockages.
 This can be done using appropriate chemicals.

-There is also the possibility albeit unlikely that the heat pump was installed incorrectly, in which case its position can be switched around.
+There is also the possibility, although unlikely, that the heat pump was installed incorrectly.
+In this case, the pumps position can be switched around.

-However, before this action is taken in this case, it’s important to ensure that the system is fully drained down.
+However, before this action is taken, it’s important to ensure that the system is fully drained.
 Other possible problems that may be fixed are that the pump speed settings are incorrect or that the fuse has blown, failing to power the heat pump.

 How Much Does It Cost to Move a Radiator?